Has A Family Member Developed Serious Complications From MRSA After A Hospital Stay Or Visit?

 You would think that the hospital would be the last place you would become infected with a dangerous bacteria.

 But that's not the case.
 Across the country, thousands of hospital patients are becoming infected with a drug resistant bacteria known as MRSA (methicillin-resistant staphylococcus aureus) - many times resulting in death.

 And it should not happen - hospitals should be one of the most cleanest and sterile environments around, but the fact is that most MRSA infections are caused by a visit to a hospital.

 My name is Ed Smith and I'm a Sacramento MRSA Infection Lawyer that has helped numerous families deal with this horrible situation.

-If you have questions about the circumstances of you, or a family member, developing this nasty staph infection, call me at 916-921-6400, toll-free at 800-404-5400, or just send me an e-mail....I'll answer your questions and let you know what legal rights you have.
+If you have questions about the circumstances of you, or a family member, developing this nasty staph infection, Call me at 916.921.6400, or just send me an e-mail....I'll answer your questions and let you know what legal rights you have.